 From Maiden Lane bridge walk up to the entrance of Islington tunnel.
 You may see a number of moored boats, but few will be more unusual than the one shown in photo 1.
-Given that Islington is a name of Anglo Saxon origin I think the arrival of a Viking longship must always be a cause for concern.
-Best pass quietly and concentrate on more tranquil things.
-Before you walk under the flat, concrete, Caledonian Road bridge you will see a board giving information about wildlife on the canal and a little beyond the bridge you will come to the entrance to the tunnel (2) where the towpath stops.
+Given that Islington is a name of Anglo-Saxon origin I think the arrival of a Viking longship must always be a cause for concern.
+However, I recently saw the boat down Limehouse way and it looked as though it had been worsted in a fight.
+The dragon figurehead had gone, perhaps demolished in a struggle with Alfred’s warriors.
+I’m not actually sure what happened but wherever it is seen, probably best to pass quietly and concentrate on more tranquil things.
+Before you walk under the Caledonian Road bridge you will see a board giving information about wildlife on the canal and then pass under Thornhill bridge with its Regents Canal themed balustrades.
+A little further along is the entrance to the tunnel (2) where the towpath stops.

 The tunnel took a long time to build because work had to be halted due to lack of money so it is unclear just how much was constructed by direct labour under Morgan rather than by Daniel Pritchard, the contractor who had also been involved at Maida Hill.
 Nonetheless, however responsibility was shared, the standard of workmanship was high.
 In 1817 when the canal company was moribund and looking for funds the unfinished works were subject to inspection by Thomas Telford, who found them constructed in a perfect manner.
 His confidence contributed to construction restarting.

 When the canal was being planned many Islington householders were anxious that miscreants might use a tunnel towpath to make good an escape from the area.
 Their apprehension was not without foundation as a report published in several newspapers in October 1819 made clear.
-At the time it would appear water had been let into at least part of the tunnel but a path at the side remained, presumably for the use of construction workers.
+At the time it would appear water had been let in to part of the tunnel but this must have been invisible from the eastern entrance.
 A thief who had broken into a nearby house was pursued into the tunnel by law officers and on realising he would be unable escape through the other end threw himself into the water and tried to remain submerged.
 Despite the darkness he was discovered but managed, by going rigid, to convince the officers he was drowned.
 When the constables went off to find something to carry a corpse on, the thief became ‘animated’, pulled himself out of the water and ran off.
 He left his coat and waistcoat behind but on meeting a group of brickmakers convinced them he was in shirt sleeves as he had been dragging for the body of a drowned man.
 He then made good his escape.

 This news item had national coverage being reproduced by letterpress in several places including Hull, Bristol and Durham and no doubt the story helped raise anxiety levels in Islington, especially amongst those who were unclear as to whether the tunnel would have a towpath when finally put to use.
 In the event no towpath was constructed in the tunnel, so when it first began to operate boats were propelled along in a way described in an item in the Cambridge Chronicle and Journal.
 This asserted bargemen ‘must lie on their backs, and with moving their feet on the top of the tunnel, make their passage to the end, which is practicable and easy’.
 It would be interesting to know if the author of this assertion had much experience in legging a boat through a tunnel!